Shyclyde/Star-fax/README.md

 # Star-fax

-My build of the Unity Developer 2.0 course on Udemy, game from section 4.
+My (unfinished) build of the Unity Developer 2.0 course on Udemy, game from section 4.